 Child Sexual Abuse - 'Speak Out' campaign

-'Speak Out' is the new campaign designed to raise awareness of Child Sexual Abuse (CSA) in the family environment across Cornwall and the Isles of Scilly.
+'Speak Out' is the campaign designed to raise awareness of Child Sexual Abuse (CSA) in the family environment across Cornwall and the Isles of Scilly.

 This campaign aims to take the responsibility of reporting sexual abuse away from children and young people – they may not be able to say something for a variety of reasons.
 Instead, we are asking adults to notice and understand the potential signs of CSA and speak out when they think something’s wrong.